GummyKitteh/ict2201-p2-8/README.md

 - Navigate to the directory containing requirements.txt
 - Run `pip install -r requirements.txt` to install the required python modules as shown below:
     - Werkzeug
-    - flask
+    - Flask
-    - flask_sqlalchemy
+    - Flask_sqlalchemy
-    - coverage
+    - Coverage
 - Run `python app.py` in the same directory to run the web portal
 - Open an internet browser and enter the URL `http://localhost:5000/`

 ## Development Workflow
 All development work is done on each team member's individual feature branch.
 Each team member will be working on their allocated features on their individual feature branch.
-An additional `Document branch` was created to allow all members to modify the `README.md` on this branch.
-To merge into `dev branch`, a member has to open a pull request on Github which will be reviewed by either Jia Cheng (Tech Lead) or Wen Jie (Assistant Tech Lead).
+These branches are named according to their individual names.
+An additional `Documentation branch` was created to allow all members to modify the `README.md` on this branch.
+To merge into `dev branch`, a member has to open a pull request on Github which will be reviewed by either Jia Cheng (Tech Lead) or Wen Jie (Assistant Tech Lead) before approving a merge.
 Only Jia Cheng will be allowed to merge `dev branch` into `master branch`.
-The main reason for allocating several features to an individual branch is for ease of tracking pertaining to M3 grading.

 <img src="https://user-images.githubusercontent.com/90367927/144000696-f2e36988-a9ba-4cb5-a3cd-8cd8de243464.png" width="550" height="650">